-Facebook in talks with Apple and Microsoft about bringing Home to iOS and Windows Phone [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Facebook in talks with Apple and Microsoft about bringing Home to iOS and Windows Phone [UPDATED]Alex Wagner - Editorial Director of News and Content

 One of the first things that came up after the official Facebook Home announcement earlier this month is whether or not Home would be coming to mobile platforms other than Android.
 Facebook CEO Mark Zuckerberg didn't have anything definite to reveal at the time, saying only that an iOS version would require a "partnership" with Apple due to the "closed" nature of that platform and the deep integration that Home requires.
 Zuckerberg went on to describe Microsoft's Windows Phone as being "somewhere in between" Android and iOS in terms of openness.

 Fast-forward to today and Facebook Home is available to select Android hardware, but there's still no word on whether or not Home will be released on other platforms.
 It sounds like Facebook is at least interested in constructing a Home for Apple and Microsoft, though, as Facebook product director Adam Mosseri revealed to Bloomberg today that his company is currently holding talks with both companies about bringing Home to their mobile OSes.
 Mosseri explained that Facebook has "shown them what [its] built" and is currently having ongoing talks with both Apple and Microsoft on the subject of Home.